-- (1) Develop and maintain an ISM System Description Document and an organizational FRA for their Field Element separately or as part of the same document.
-For NNSA sites, approve and submit the ISM System Description to the Secretarial Officer. - (2) Monitor the status of ISM systems for their contractors' facilities and activities and provide feedback to their contractors to support continuous improvement.
+(1) Develop and maintain an ISM System Description Document and an organizational FRA for their Field Element separately or as part of the same document.
+For NNSA sites, approve and submit the ISM System Description to the Secretarial Officer.

-- (3) Ensure the establishment of the annual Field Element safety goals and objectives and contractor safety performance objectives, measures, and commitments. - (4) Support the Secretarial Office in determining the need for, and frequency of, Field Element and Field Element contractors' ISM Declarations. - (5) Determine whether and when to conduct ISM verifications of contractor ISM systems. - (6) Implement the Field Element management systems to ensure DOE safety requirements and expectations are achieved. - (7) Establish Field Element level MOUs, as appropriate, that define implementing methodologies for the procedures agreed-upon by the Secretarial Officers for governing operations at a location where multiple program offices conduct work.
-Incorporate the MOUs into organizational FRA documents, as appropriate. - d.
-Associate Undersecretary for Environment, Health, Safety and Security (EHSS). - (1) Serves as the senior manager of the Office of Primary Interest for DOE safety directives in support of line management. - (2) Develops and maintains a guidance document for implementation of ISM systems by DOE line management and DOE contractors. - (3) Defines the delegation of authorities and specifies the responsibilities that are assigned to specific HSS offices in an FRA document.
+- (2) Monitor the status of ISM systems for their contractors' facilities and activities and provide feedback to their contractors to support continuous improvement. - (3) Ensure the establishment of the annual Field Element safety goals and objectives and contractor safety performance objectives, measures, and commitments. - (4) Support the Secretarial Office in determining the need for, and frequency of, Field Element and Field Element contractors' ISM Declarations. - (5) Determine whether and when to conduct ISM verifications of contractor ISM systems. - (6) Implement the Field Element management systems to ensure DOE safety requirements and expectations are achieved. - (7) Establish Field Element level MOUs, as appropriate, that define implementing methodologies for the procedures agreed-upon by the Secretarial Officers for governing operations at a location where multiple program offices conduct work.
+Incorporate the MOUs into organizational FRA documents, as appropriate.

+d.
+Chief Health, Safety and Security (HSS) Officer.

+- (1) Serves as the senior manager of the Office of Primary Interest for DOE safety directives in support of line management. - (2) Develops and maintains a guidance document for implementation of ISM systems by DOE line management and DOE contractors. - (3) Defines the delegation of authorities and specifies the responsibilities that are assigned to specific HSS offices in an FRA document. - (4) Maintains an FRA Web site and an FRA database in support of Departmental Elements with safety management responsibility.
-e.
-ISM Champions Council.

-- (1) Assists DOE line management in developing, implementing, and maintaining effective ISM systems. - (2) Serves as the primary forum for assisting DOE line managers in the development of Department-wide strategies for improving safety culture. - (3) Reports on the activities of the ISM Champions Council to the Deputy Secretary, including initiatives to improve safety culture, with concurrence by the Associate Undersecretary for EHSS. - (4) Informs the Secretary and the Deputy Secretary on the status of overall ISM implementation within the Department, as necessary.
+- e.
+ISM Champions Council. - (1) Assists DOE line management in developing, implementing, and maintaining effective ISM systems. - (2) Serves as the primary forum for assisting DOE line managers in the development of Department-wide strategies for improving safety culture. - (3) Reports on the activities of the ISM Champions Council to the Deputy Secretary, including initiatives to improve safety culture, with concurrence by the Chief HSS Officer. - (4) Inform the Secretary and the Deputy Secretary on the status of overall ISM implementation within the Department, as necessary. - 6.
+CONTACT.
+Questions concerning this Order should be addressed to the Office of Health and Safety at (301) 903-5926.